TaylorPODA: A Taylor Expansion-Based Method to Improve Post-Hoc Attributions for Opaque Models: From Taylor expansion to principled and adaptive post-hoc model-agnostic LA

-Within the Taylor framework discussed above, we introduce the following postulates to further refine and regulate the LA defined with (\ref{def_local_attribution}), in order to better address (F1) and (F2): \begin{postulate} \textbf{\textit{Precision}}.
+Within the Taylor expansion framework discussed above, rigor in an LA method naturally entails attributing to each feature all and only the Taylor terms relevant to it.
+Accordingly, we introduce the following postulates to further regulate the LA defined in Equation~(\ref{eqn_local_attribution}) in a principled manner. \begin{postulate} \textbf{\textit{Precision}}.
 The Taylor independent effect of the $i$-th feature shall be entirely attributed to the $i$-th feature, while it shall not be attributed to any other feature: